 "Hi, there!
 My baby is four months old now, and she has had a never-ending rash!

 I have cut out milk (I still eat some hard cheeses), use nothing but the super sensitive skin baby care products (getting expensive), and wash her in an oatmeal bath every night.

 She has had a dark orange stool that is just liquid and mucous for a couple of weeks.
 Last night there was a definite bad smell, and she tends to get super fussy in the evenings.
 I have been taking my prenatal vitamins, plus super B complex.

-I noticed it was turning my milk a diff color.
+I noticed it was turning my milk a different color.
 I don't know what else to do for her!"

 First to Get Your Baby Tested for Allergies.

 By Just another mom

 "Hi!
 Have you started introducing solids into your baby's diet?
 An introduction of solids can cause some tummy issues, especially if the baby is under 4-6 months of age.

 Rash and Mucusy Stool

 Consistent Diaper Rash

 "My baby had the same thing.
 It was a bladder infection.
 They catheterized her for a sterile urine sample, and it was confirmed.
 Within 24 hours of the prescribed medicine, my baby was a different baby, and the rash disappeared.
 Please check with your pediatrician."

 Two Weeks Before Milk Proteins Clear Your System

 "My doctor and midwife said it could take up to 2 weeks before the milk proteins cleared my and the baby's systems.

 I stopped, and within two weeks, my baby was less fussy and had less reflux.
 I just started gradually again at four months, and now she has blood in the stool after Mac and cheese on the Fourth of July.
 Will stop again!"

 Is your baby's rash a diaper rash?
 Or a rash on other parts of the body?

-If the rash is on other parts of baby's body, it could indicate an actual food allergy.
+If the rash is on other parts of the baby's body, it could indicate an actual food allergy.
 Are you breastfeeding exclusively?